 *Tip: This is also a great spot to watch the sunset and then view the city as it lights up for the evening.

 Visit the Museo de las Momias (Mummy Museum)

-This morbid mummy museum is not for everybody…forgive the pun…but it is hugely popular with the Mexican people.
-We would normally caution against bringing kids but on the day we visited there was a school field trip and there were about 60 kids ranging in age from 4-14 who were just loving it.
+This morbid mummy museum is not for everybody but it is hugely popular with the Mexican people and is definitely the most unique of Guanajuato attractions.
+We may have cautioned against bringing kids but on the day we visited there was a school field trip and there were about 60 kids ranging in age from 4-14 who were just loving it.

 They are not wrapped in cloth so what you see is their shriveled but preserved skin.
 Some even still have facial and pubic hair!
 But one of the creepiest things may be the descriptions of their life and death written in the first person as if they are talking to you.
 The story of poor Ignacia Aguilar who was buried alive after a strange sickness led her family to believe her heart had stopped may be the worst.

 Head out of town to the Tequilera Corralejo Tour